jramonlab/sdg-es-cities-regions-2018/README.md

 JRamon
 24/4/2020

-## SDG index score Spain by Region 2018
+## SDG index score in Spain by Region 2018

+This is analysis of the SDG accomplishment for regions in Spain.
+It is based on the analysis of the performance for different cities within each region in 2018 done by REDS (credits below).

 ## Datasets